SpartanVXL/DDO-Translation/README.md

 # DDO-Translation

+UPDATE: When doing translation please open up your own branch for your changes.
+When you feel that your edits are ready for review please open a pull request to have your branch merged into master.
+This lets people see your request, the changes it makes as well as allowing them to comment/feedback on it before merging.
+If you are unsure of how branching works please read the github wiki or other guides on git branching.

 This is a repository for the translation of Dragon's Dogma Online.

 To collaborate: PM me on reddit (/u/SpartanVXL) with your Github username or email address and I will add you to the repo